Athersys Partners Up: Can Nikon CeLL Get MultiStem On Track?

 The question for investors, then, is this: Is the MultiStem trial really going to succeed and, if so, what is Athersys going to do financially in the meantime?
 For now, the answer is sufficiently murky to give even speculative investors some reason to pause.

-Investor’s-Eye View
+Investor’s Eye View

 Athersys is in a precarious position.
 The MultiStem trial in Japan is the only “shot on goal” left for the company, and the prospects of the ischemic stroke indication are anything but certain.
-In the absence of a US or European partner, Phase 3 trials in those geographies seem unlikely to commence in the near-term.
+In the absence of a US or European partner, Phase 3 trials in those geographies seem unlikely to commence in the near term.

 Despite a February secondary offering, cash is already running short again.
 With a net loss of $6.3 million last quarter and only $28.6 million in cash and equivalents on the books – enough to keep the lights on through the first half of 2018.
 Provided preliminary results from the Phase 3 trial are positive, Athersys shares should shoot up.
 Other catalysts, such as a partnership agreement, would also help bolster the share price.

 Yet a rising share price raises the specter of dilution once again – management were willing to do it at a much lower share price than it now trades at, so that is clearly an option on the table.
 If there is indeed uncertainty about MultiStem’s ability to reach its endpoints, then that dilution will come sooner rather than later to raise cash before a crash.

 Once again, the verdict has to be one of extreme caution, despite the welcome vote of confidence from a major new manufacturing partner.
 Positive results in Japan will present a strong buying opportunity and much less downside – while the stock will run up on the positive news, the inevitable subsequent trials and likely approval in other major markets will keep the share price lively.